FEUP-ESOF-2020-21/open-cx-t4g2-codemasters/README.md

 ### Recommended talks
 The more complicated feature to be approached here is the algorithm for a recommendation.
-- First things first, a talk created by a user can't be recommended to the own creator.
+- First things first, a talk created by a user can't be recommended to its own creator.
 - To a conference be shown it can't have already happened.
 - The minimum rate of a conference in the recommended section is 4.
 - If the user's rating to a conference with a certain tag is >=4 in at least one conference with this tag, then it will be considered a favorite.